nerfx/oop/README.md

+# oop
-Projects that reflect various principles of OOP
+Projects that display various principles of OOP C++